sunil-gumatimath/py/index.md

 2. **Run the Scripts**: Execute the Python files to see examples in action
 3. **Experiment**: Modify the code to reinforce your understanding
 4. **Practice**: Try creating your own examples based on what you learn
+5. **Use Assignments**: After each module, complete the matching assignment file(s) in the `Assignment/` folder to reinforce the concept.

 ## Quick Links